Victorgonbu/Ruby-docs-web-scraper/README.md

-# Ruby-docs-web-scrapper
+# Ruby-Docs Web Scrapper

 Hello ladies and gentlemen.

-This is the Microverse Ruby capstone project in which I'm allowed to create a scrapper of the web-site of my desire.
+This is the Microverse Ruby capstone project in which I'm allowed to create a scrapper of a web-site of my desire.

-For this project create a scrapper for Ruby-docs.
-In which you can see all Ruby classes, all ruby modules, and can also search for a specific class/module of your needs.
+For this project, I created a scrapper for Ruby-docs.
+In which you can see all Ruby classes, all ruby modules, and also search for a specific class/module of your needs.
-In this scrapper, choose whether you want to display all class methods or all instance methods with its respective URL of class/module previously given.
+Choose whether you want to display all class methods or all instance methods, no matter what your selection is, the scrapper will provide you with a method list and a class/module URL.

 ## How it works

-First of all, it will show you a menu like this:
+First of all, the menu will be displayed:

 ![image](assets/menu.PNG)

-Here you can input an option number, input 1 if you want to see all classes, 2 if you want to see all modules, or 3 if you just want to get our of the program.
+Here you can input an option number, input 1 if you want to see all classes, 2 if you want to see all modules, or 3 if you just want to get out of the program.

 After inputting the desired option, you will see something like this (in this case I choose to see all modules):

 ![image](assets/module.PNG)

-As you can see all Ruby modules are displayed.
-Also, you can see there is a way you can search for a specific class/module.
+As you can see all Ruby modules are displayed. additionally, there is a way you can search for a specific class/module.
 So I will try to search for the IO module to see what happens.

 ![image](assets/search.PNG)